 How will the accelerating impact of networked information and communications technologies change our lives and our world?
-Researchers from Elon University’s Imagining the Internet Center conduct interviews with participants at major international gatherings, asking them to share their expectations for the future.
-Imagining the Internet also conducts documentary coverage of global conferences and special events, providing multimedia reports about important policy discussions and workshops and speculative speeches about the future of human networks.
+Between 2005 and 2021 researchers from Elon University’s Imagining the Internet Center conducted interviews with participants at major national, global and regional gatherings, asking them to share their expectations for the future.
+Imagining the Internet also conducted documentary video, audio and/or print news coverage of these and other special events.
+This collection of documentary multimedia reports provide a historic record of important policy discussions and workshops and speculative speeches about the potential future of human networks and their threats and opportunities.
 The links below will lead you to audio and/or video interview collections, including many quotable predictions shared by people from all walks of life, many of them at the top of their field.

 Global Internet Governance Forums

-Imagining the Internet has recorded documentary coverage at Global Internet Governance Forum sessions since the initial meeting in 2006.
-The meetings are mandated by processes generated out of the World Summit on the Information Society and they are facilitated by a United Nations secretariat that is based in Geneva, Switzerland.
-They bring together people from industry, the technology sector, government, academic and civil society in non-binding, multi stakeholder discussions of key issues.
-These conferences are staged in global locations such as Athens, Rio de Janeiro, Hyderabad, Sharm el Sheikh, Vilnius, Nairobi and Baku.
+Imagining the Internet recorded documentary coverage at 11 Global Internet Governance Forum sessions between 2006 (its inaugural year) and 2019.
+The meetings were mandated by processes generated out of the World Summit on the Information Society and they were facilitated by a United Nations secretariat that is based in Geneva, Switzerland.
+They brought together people from industry, the technology sector, government, academic and civil society in non-binding, multistakeholder discussions of key issues.
+The conferences were staged in global locations such as Athens, Rio de Janeiro, Hyderabad, Sharm el Sheikh, Vilnius, Nairobi and Baku.
 Among the thousands of people recorded at these events are Tim Berners-Lee, Jerry Yang, Bruce Schneier, Robert Kahn, the top Internet policy leaders at Cisco, Verizon, Google, Microsoft, AT&T, Facebook and other major corporations, and non-governmental organization and legislative leaders from across the globe.

 Internet Society Special Events